sensordeck/atlas-docs/docs/deployment/16-oem-deployment.md

 - Stop Command
 - Recovery State

-这些状态用于建立 Runtime Investigation Context。
+These states are used to establish the Runtime Investigation Context.

-Atlas 不用它们自动判断 Root Cause。
+Atlas does not use them to automatically infer Root Cause.

 ---

 # 2. Sensor Surface Requirements

-Sensor Surface 聚焦 Sensor 自身及其直接 Runtime Output。
+The Sensor Surface focuses on the Sensor itself and its direct Runtime Output.

-每一种 Sensor 应至少建立一个明确的 Surface Definition。
+At least one clear Surface Definition should be established for each type of Sensor.

 ---

 ## Sensor Identity

-建议记录：
+Recommended recordings:

 - Sensor Type
 - Manufacturer